 Tracking changes either for micro or macro trends can be hard without knowing what you’re looking for.
 Configuring searches with different scenarios in mind is easy when you have all the variables in one place to manipulate as needed.
 Making the most of the lead time is important for compliance reasons as well.
 Regulators can track the impact of an abnormal event on specific airports, or airlines to maintain oversight over industry players.
 Whether comparing internal activity to the market, or monitoring for changes.

-In summary, there is much optimization of revenue, resource and process that can be achieved with timely information – in fact, it can create a competitive advantage for you.
+Your strength is in how you best optimize revenue, resource and process.
+Monitoring the data can help you achieve that next level of optimization with timely information – in fact, it can create a competitive advantage for you.

 Seize the opportunity – we at Cirium are here to help.